cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 client_reference_link: https://github.com/cloudify-cosmo/cloudify-plugins-common/blob/3.3/cloudify/proxy/client.py
 hello_world_example_link: https://github.com/cloudify-cosmo/cloudify-hello-world-example
 ---
-{{% gsSummary %}} {{% /gsSummary %}}

-# Description

-The script plugin can be used to map node life cycle operations and workflows to scripts that are included in your blueprint.
-Scripts can be written in python, bash, ruby, you name it
+The Script plugin can be used to map node life-cycle operations and workflows to scripts that are included in your blueprint.
+Scripts can be written in Python, bash, ruby, and so on.

-The script plugin comes pre-installed with the default agent packages and is defined in `types.yaml`.
+The Script plugin is pre-installed with the default agent packages and is defined in `types.yaml`.
 The source code can be found at [{{< field "repo_link" >}}]({{< field "repo_link" >}})

 {{% gsNote title="Note" %}}